microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## property: TestInfo.workerIndex
 - type: <[int]>

 The unique index of the worker process that is running the test.
+When a worker is restarted, for example after a failure, the new worker process gets a new unique `workerIndex`.

 Also available as `process.env.TEST_WORKER_INDEX`.
 Learn more about [parallelism and sharding](./test-parallel.md) with Playwright Test.